ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 ## Overview
 Circus Train BigQuery is an extension of Circus Train which allows tables in Google BigQuery to be replicated.

-This file contains a collection of notes put together by developers who have worked on BigQuery to provide some explanation to the code.
-This file is not completely exhaustive of all the inner workings of the project, so do feel free to add more information or detail.
+This document contains a collection of notes put together by developers who have worked on the project to provide some explanations of the code and how it works.
+This is not completely exhaustive of all the inner workings of the project, so do feel free to add more information or detail.

 ## README.md